rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 {{% chapter_header "Password Reset and Password Change with Firebase" "react-firebase-password" %}}

-There are two more neat features available in the firebase authentication API and you have already implemented the interface for it in your firebase module: password forget / reset and password change.
+There are two more neat features available in the Firebase authentication API and you have already implemented the interface for it in your Firebase module: password forget / reset and password change.

 Let's start by implementing the password forget feature.
-Since you have  already implemented the interface in your firebase module, you can make use of it in a component.
+Since you have  already implemented the interface in your Firebase module, you can make use of it in a component.
 The following file implements the vast majority of the password reset logic in a form again.
 We already implemented a couple of those forms before, so it shouldn't be any different now.

 In *src/components/PasswordForget.js* file: